ellisp/forecastxgb-r-package/README.md

 ## Basic usage

-The workhorse function is `xgbts`.
+The workhorse function is `xgbar`.
 This fits a model to a time series.
 Under the hood, it creates a matrix of explanatory variables based on lagged versions of the response time series, dummy variables for seasons, and numeric time.
 That matrix is then fed as the feature set for `xgboost` to do its stuff.

 ### Univariate